phase2/docker-build/README.md

 * **Registry Rebuild**: `drush rr` is included by default.

 ## Environment Variables
-When you start the devtools-build image, you can adjust the configuration of the build instance by passing one or more environment variables on the docker run command-line or via your docker-compose manifest file.
+When you start the `outrigger/build` image, you can adjust the configuration of the build instance by passing one or more environment variables on the docker run command-line or via your docker-compose manifest file.